patching...

 Relax.
 Do what you can.
 Plan to make one eco-friendly change during the next year and stick with it.

-If you're like me and you've fallen off the green wagon recently — yes, that was my family buying those pre-packaged lunches for school again — cut yourself some slack.
+If you're like me and you've fallen off the green wagon recently — yes, that was my family buying those pre-packaged again — cut yourself some slack.
 Consider this Labor Day weekend a time to recommit yourself to making an eco-friendly change for the earth, one small green step at a time.